Please read the “TCT Disclaimer,” under the True Crime tab at the top of the page before reading any true crime posts.

 2021 is creeping up on us faster than The Demon from Insidious.
 I can hardly believe October is almost over!
 And there’s only like a week left until the U.S. decides if they’re going to get rid of the Orange Dumpster Mussolini.
 Time flies when everything fucking constantly sucks.
 That’s how the saying goes, right?

-Speaking of daily basis, personally, life has been pretty chill for me, or should I say repetitive?
+Speaking of a daily basis, personally, life has been pretty chill for me, or should I say repetitive?
 All my days blend together.
-You know, aside from my roof leaking in a thunderstorm and unexpectedly having to spend big bucks, that I’d rather have kept for the holidays, to fix it.
-Or the fact that my mother, stepdad and my sister all have COVID-19 and have been sick for the last three weeks.
+You know, aside from my roof leaking in a thunderstorm and unexpectedly having to spend big bucks that I’d rather have kept for the holidays to fix it.
+Or the fact that my mother, stepdad and sister all have COVID-19 and have been sick for the last three weeks.
 I think (*knock on wood*) that they’re going to be okay as they haven’t required any hospitalization, but it’s still scary.
 Anything could happen and that’s the worst part of this illness.
 You never know how it’s going to affect you or the people you love.
 Texting my mother every day to make sure she’s not taken a turn for the worse was not in my plans for 2020.
-But then again, none of this way for anyone.
+But then again, none of this was for anyone.

 Other than that, my days are pretty much the same all the time, always, into oblivion.
 I’m still working from home, still not going out unless it’s absolutely necessary.
 This pandemic has definitely fucked with everyone’s vibe, and I’m no exception.
 Finding the desire to read and write has proven to be elusive under the stress, the weirdness and the fear.